gasparka/thesis/docs/3_synthesis.rst

     >>> type(dut.coef)
     <class 'int'>

 This solves the problem for class values.
-The same method cannot be applied for the local variables of functions, because these only exist in the stack.
+Unfortunately, this method is not applicable for the local variables of functions, because these only exist in the stack.
 This problem has been encountered before in :cite:`py_locals_decorator`, which proposes to modify the Python profiling interface in order to keep track of function local variables.
 It has been decided to apply this method in Pyha; an example is shown in :numref:`class-locals`.